water32/pxf/concourse/README.md

 # Concourse pipeline deployment
-To facilitate pipeline maintenance, a Python utility 'deploy` is used to generate the different pipelines for PXF master, PXF 5x and release pipelines.
+To facilitate pipeline maintenance, a Python utility 'deploy` is used to generate the different pipelines for PXF main, PXF 5x and release pipelines.
 It also allows the generation of acceptance and custom pipelines for developers to use.